 Cheapest cruise lines for Alaskan cruises – 7 lines ranked by price

 Each cruise line, much like hotels and resorts, tends to fit into a certain price category and thus have a different overall cruise atmosphere and personality.
-There are 7 main cruise companies (including a luxury ship) that venture from Seattle up around the Alaskan coast.
+There are 7 main cruise companies (including a luxury ship) that venture from Seattle up and around the Alaskan coast.
 The information below should help you narrow down your choices to only one or two of the cruise lines available.

 Each cruise line tends to attract a different crowd

 When reading each cruise line summary, you'll find that they each differ from the next, thus attracting a different crowd of passengers.
 Due to this, it's best to select a cruise line that caters to your individual preferences.
 Generally, and very unsurprisingly, cruise lines ranging on the cheaper side tend to attract families and the younger crowd.

 Then there are other cruise lines that are geared more for couples and/or older individuals who enjoy more of a formal or traditional style of cruise.
 Each of the cruises listed below is provided with a description, which should help to narrow your choices down rather quickly.

 How we compared the cruise lines